o0Eidolon0o/o0Eidolon0o/README.md

 - 👋 Hi, I’m Eidolon.
 - 👀 I’m interested mostly in Powershell.
-I also like storage, SSDs in particular and computers in general.
+I also like storage, SSDs in particular, and computers in general.
 - 🌱 I’m currently learning to repair PCs and all sorts of odds and sods.
 - 📫 How to reach me: I tend to be active on Discord